RGPtv/Orangepi-Pi-hole-Setup/README.md

 A simple setup to install [Pi-hole](https://pi-hole.net/) on an Orange Pi and automatically fix DNS resolution issues after reboot.

+It was tested on Orange Pi Zero 3
 ---

 ## 📦 Requirements